IkonoDim/mindstorms-ev3-autonomous-driving-simple/README.md

 The second application functions as a server that streams real-time sensor data to the robot over a network socket.
 It establishes socket communication to transmit actual sensor data updates and heartbeat signals at regular intervals.
-The script reads sensor data from specified IO pins or hardware inputs, depending on whether it runs on MicroPython or another python environment.
+The script reads sensor data from specified IO pins or hardware inputs, depending on whether it runs on MicroPython or another python environment.\
+Sensors used:
+- 3x MH-Sensor-Series "Flying Fish"

 ### Key Components
 #### Imports and Initialization